alt-magick/WAV-Editor/README.md

 WAV files are made up of a series of ampliudes from quiet to loud.

-Each sample has a amplitude represented by a number.
+Each sample has an amplitude represented by a number.

 Multiple samples create sound waves that we recognize.

-This program creates a spread sheet made up of each sample in a wav.
+This program creates a spread sheet made up of each sample in a wav file.

 To convert a WAV file into CSV type: